 Over a 55-year period, Illinois Power and its successor Dynegy constructed and operated three separate coal ash disposal pits, depositing over three million cubic yards of coal ash waste.
 Coal ash is the byproduct that is left over after coal is burned for electricity.
 It is full of heavy metals like mercury, arsenic, selenium, chromium and cadmium, which can cause cancer and brain damage in humans and are harmful to fish and wildlife.

 - The Middle Fork is Illinois’ only designated National Scenic River and is used by thousands of visitors for fishing, canoeing and tubing each year.
+Vermilion County and Danville depend on this river and adjacent open space and recreation areas for tourism and economic development.

 Purpose of the Campaign